 In many ways, New York City is the centre of the jazz world.

-And, as such, New York jazz clubs, bars & venues provide a place where jazz fans and musicians alike can hear some of the best music of the day.
+And, as such, NYC jazz clubs, bars & venues provide a place where jazz fans and musicians alike can hear some of the best music of the day.
 From living legends to the stars of tomorrow – and everything in between – this city has it all!

-So whether you’re a musician preparing to make the pilgrimage to the capital of jazz, or a fan looking to check out some killer music, we’ve put together this list of some of the best venues in New York City as part of our collection of jazz clubs and festivals around the world.
+So whether you’re a musician preparing to make the pilgrimage, or a fan looking to check out some amazing music, we’ve compiled this list of some of the best NYC jazz clubs and venues as part of our collection of jazz clubs and festivals around the world.

 It’s not a usual ‘best of’ list though: we’ve asked a bunch of New York-based musicians for their help in deciding which clubs should be here – as well as getting extra input on the style of each venue as quotes.